Service families

 What does the law say?

-See statutory guidance that schools must follow when carrying out duties relating to school admissions.
+School admissions code is statutory guidance that schools must follow when carrying out duties relating to school admissions.

-This guidance provides information regarding aspects of education for Service children and young people in the UK.
+Education in the UK for service children guidance provides information regarding aspects of education for Service children and young people in the UK.

 In relation to the unique challenges which can impact social and emotional wellbeing: